Roger-Chuh/ShapeToolbox/README.md

 ### Graphical user interface tools

 There are two graphical interfaces, `objDesigner` and `objBlendGui`.
 These are not covered here in more detail yet.
 Just try them out and, well, good luck.
 If nothing happens in `objDesigner` when you change things, try hitting the `Update` button.
+These tools (at least `objDesigner`) only work properly on Matlab at the moment.
 If things crash, don't be surprised.

 Good luck.